mP1/walkingkooka-text-cursor-parser-ebnf/README.md

 standard but different forms.
 The differences between these variations is the use of different symbols to express the cardinality of a token.

-The file below is an example of the json grammar used to define JSON in the system.
+The file below is an example of the json grammar used to define JSON in this system.

 [EBNF Json grammar](https://github.com/mP1/walkingkooka-tree-json/blob/master/src/main/resources/walkingkooka/text/cursor/parser/json/json-parsers.grammar)

 ```ebnf
 VALUE=                  NULL | BOOLEAN | STRING | NUMBER | ARRAY | OBJECT;
 VALUE_REQUIRED=         VALUE;